input-output-hk/marlowe-doc/docs/development/deployment-overview.md

 5. *If you want to run your contract from the command-line using the Marlowe Runtime backend,* then follow the [tutorial for Marlowe Runtime](https://github.com/input-output-hk/marlowe-cardano/blob/main/marlowe-runtime/doc/tutorial.ipynb).
 A video [Marlowe Runtime Tutorial](https://youtu.be/WlsX9GhpKu8) demonstrates its use.

-### Running your contract with Marlowe Lambda

-6. *If you want to run your contract using Marlowe Lambda,* follow the example for [using Marlowe Lambda from the command line](https://github.com/input-output-hk/marlowe-lambda/blob/main/examples/zcb.ipynb) or study the example [web application for Marlowe Lambda](https://github.com/input-output-hk/marlowe-lambda/tree/main/web).
-Videos [Marlowe Lambda at the Command Line](https://youtu.be/huXbRyrmW60) and [Marlowe Lambda in the Browser](https://youtu.be/o5m_y5l_i_g) demonstrate the use of Marlowe Lambda.